3 Trackers of Ohio

 We meet inside of the Equipment Rental Building, the FIRST set of double doors when coming from the parking lot, inside and to the Left by all of the adaptive ski equipment.

-The ski program typically runs January & February, depending on weather.
+The ski program typically runs January & February, and into March depending on the weather.

-We kayak at Lake LaDue Reservoir in Bainbridge as well as Coe Lake in Berea and a few indoor pools during the off season.
-Kayaking is on a reservation basis, however, we can be flexible to people who show up un-announced.
-Of course we always prefer to be aware of who is joining us so we can focus on their lesson.
+We kayak at Coe Lake in Berea, Sweet Water Landing in Rocky River and a few indoor pools during the offseason.
+Kayaking is on a reservation basis, we prefer to be aware of who is joining us so we can make sure we have the right equipment and volunteers to have a successful experience.

 We will cycle on a variety of days and times as well as locations to make the experience more exciting to all of our participants.
 The specific dates, times and locations will be listed in our calendar of events.
 This activity is done on a reservation basis and even though we are flexible to walk-ins, we prefer a reservation so the appropriate equipment will be available for each participant.